trianglish/upme-plus/README.md

 1. Install and update your [Google Chrome browser](https://chrome.google.com)
 2. Install our extension from the [Official store](https://get.gramup.me/)
-3. Press our pink icon and login with your Instagram account
+3. Press our pink extension icon and login with your Instagram account
 4. Open [Dashboard](https://insta.gramup.me/)
 5. Enjoy!